Black takes Belgian cinema where it has never gone before

 The new film by Adil El Arbi and Bilall Fallah blurs the boundaries between fiction and reality in its portrayal of Brussels’ inner-city gangs

 A story that “needed to be told”

 Armed with a fist-size rock, a teen rapidly walks up to a car idling at a red light.
 In one sweeping motion, he smashes the window and snatches the driver’s purse from the passenger seat.
-A civic-duty minded bystander promptly goes in pursuit but is left seething between his teeth when the boy slips into a public elevator a fraction of a second before its doors close.
+A civic-duty minded bystander promptly goes in pursuit but is left seething when the boy slips into a public elevator a fraction of a second before its doors close.

 And then something odd happens.
 Rather than stick with the angle of the angry, white man, as, figuratively speaking, most local filmmakers have, El Arbi and Fallah thrillingly turn the tables of Belgian cinema and follow the teenager down to his Maghreb neighbourhood in what doubles as a mission statement for the film at large.